-The Empowerment Fund is the next step in our model to bring dignity and normality to people who have had to flee war and now find themselves hostage to a uncaring bureaucracy.
+The Empowerment Fund was a next step in our model to bring dignity and normality to people at Katsikas camp in Greece who have had to flee war and now find themselves hostage to an uncaring bureaucracy.

-The concept of the Empowerment Fund is simple.
-We ask people to submit a proposal to support an activity they want to pursue.
-We are lending €200- €1,000 to every viable proposal plus all the legal and coaching support they need for that business idea to thrive.
+The concept of the Empowerment Fund was simple.
+We asked people to submit a proposal to support an activity they want to pursue.
+We lent €200- €1,000 to every viable proposal plus all the legal and coaching support they needed for that business idea to thrive.

 DAIRY PRODUCER/ KEBAB SHOP - Mohammed

 Mohammed is supporting 5 children with his wife and was already making his own Syrian cheese (with fennel seeds) and yoghurt which is very popular.
 He was also sourcing his milk from a local Greek goat farmer.